FitsumMehari/club-organiser/backend/readme.md

             }
         ```

-- ## For requesting to join a single club by club ID
+- ## request to join a single club by club ID

   ```
-      PUT clubs/requestmembership
+      POST clubs/requestmembership/:clubID
   ```

   ### request parameters: